Brean Down Fort and Brean Sands, Somerset

 Walking and Exploring Brean Down Fort

-Once on the Down it can be either stunning with views to Cardiff and South Wales or blowing a hoolie with thick fog.
+Once on the Down, it can be either stunning with views to Cardiff and South Wales or blowing a hoolie with thick fog.
 Just be careful as there are steep cliffs and goats, not a good combination for dogs.
+The path across the headland to the fort is visible and follows the centre of the down.

 The fort is entered over a bridge and the initial buildings are imposing, with swallows flitting in and out it is a strange morphing of man and nature.
 The structures are all empty now, but the ornate brickwork, rusting metal and historical graffiti all add to the feel of history being within your grasp.
 The mountings for the guns are all still in place and the rusting doors remain in the storage areas.